rjkviegas/skills-workshops/week-4/databases_2/README.md

 ```
 As a coach
 So I can get to know all students
-I want to list students' names
+I want to see a list of students' names
 ```

 ```
 As a coach
 So I don't get overwhelmed with a massive list of everyone
-I want to view a list of students' names filtered by cohort name
+I want to filter the list of students by cohort name
 ```

 ```
 As a coach
 So I can learn students' names
-I want to view all the URLs for images of students' faces
+I want each student name's name to link to the URL of a picture of the student
 ```

 ```